 Tasks Are Handled By the Experts

 When you have to complete order fulfillment tasks, you want them to be done correctly.
-By using a fulfillment center to handle the high volume order fulfillment, including packing, shipping, and warehouse storage, you are entrusting these tasks to experts in the field.
+By using a fulfillment hub to handle the high volume order fulfillment, including packing, shipping, and item storage, you are entrusting these tasks to experts in the field.

 Automate Fulfillment and Shipping